Plamena37/Plamena37/README.md

 <!-- ### 💁‍♀️ and not so basic but still...: -->

-### 📚 Barely scratched the surface with:
+### 📚 Scratched the surface with:
--  Angular, Typescript, Redux, NextJS, Firebase
+-  Angular, Typescript, Redux Toolkit, NextJS, Firebase

 ### 🔖 Libraries that I'm using:
 - React Router